Careers Service

 Further Study

-Undertaking further study can involve a significant commitment of time and finance.
-It's important to think about what is motivating your interest before pursuing a Master's, PhD or other course of study.
+Undertaking further study involves a commitment of time and finance.
+Think about your motivations before pursuing a masters, PhD or other course of study.

-There are many positive reasons behind the decision to pursue further study, including:
+There can be many positive reasons to pursue further study, including:

 • to pursue your interest in a particular subject